Gilbert Arthur à Beckett: Biography

-On 3 March 1873, The Happy Land was given at the Court Theatre, 1873, a daring political satire and burlesque of W. S. Gilbert's The Wicked World.

-In this amusing piece of banter three statesmen (Gladstone, Lowe, and Ayrton) were represented as visiting Fairyland in order to impart to the inhabitants the secrets of popular government.
+On 3 March 1873, The Happy Land was given at the Court Theatre, 1873, a political satire and burlesque of W. S. Gilbert's The Wicked World written by Beckett and Gilbert (under a pseudonym).
+In this piece three statesmen (Gladstone, Lowe, and Ayrton) visit Fairyland to impart to the inhabitants the secrets of popular government.
 The actors representing 'Mr. G.,' 'Mr. L.,' and 'Mr. A.' were dressed so as to resemble the ministers satirised, and the representation elicited a question in the House of Commons and an official visit of the Lord Chamberlain to the theatre, with the result that the actors had to change their 'make-up.'

-In the following year, he furnished the 'legend' to Herman Merivale's tragedy 'The White Pilgrim,' first given at the Court in February 1874.
+In the following year Beckett furnished the 'legend' to Herman Merivale's tragedy 'The White Pilgrim,' first given at the Court in February 1874.

-At the close of his life he furnished the 'lyrics' and most of the book for the operetta La Cigale, which at the time of his death was nearing its four hundredth performance at the Lyric Theatre.
+At the close of his life he furnished the lyrics and most of the book for the operetta La Cigale, which at the time of his death was nearing its four hundredth performance at the Lyric Theatre.

-In 1889, he suffered a great shock from the death by drowning of his only son, and he died in London on 15 October 1891, and was buried in Mortlake cemetery.
+In 1889, he suffered a great shock from the death by drowning of his only son Beckett died in London on 15 October 1891 and was buried in Mortlake cemetery.